zejacobi/ProjectEuler/README.md

 Out of extreme laziness, I've added a short-cut to running the most recent solution.
 All you have to do is run `python ./run.py -l` from the main directory.
 This was also kind of necessary to have a sane module structure.

 To run a specific solution, use `python ./run.py -n 1` (this will run solution 1).
 It will raise an error if the requested solution doesn't exist.
 You don't have to worry about padding, that takes care of itself.

+To print out the time that a solution takes, add in the `-t` flag on execution.
+It works using an `atexit` handler, so it can reliably print out times even for solutions which make use of `exit()` to end execution the second they have the solution.

 ## Funniest Solutions
 These are the solutions where I do something ridiculous (or clever) and are the ones I recommend